-A right quality graphic uses high-quality image vibrant colors, readable fonts, and right font sizes.
+A right-quality graphic uses high-quality images, vibrant colors, readable fonts, and the right font sizes.
 Embrace color psychology and color combinations.
-Yellow goes well with Green, and White and Black are good minimalist colours.
-Generally, warm colors such as red, orange, pink are preferred to dull colors.
+Yellow goes well with Green, and White and Black are good minimalist colors.
+Generally, warm colors such as red, orange, and pink are preferred to dull colors.

-You may also need to keep branding and logo to minimal.
+You may also need to keep branding and logo to a minimum.

 Pinterest, being a search engine by itself, functions by crawling of pins to find the keywords that its users are looking for.
 Thus you need to optimize your pins accordingly.
 Follow the simple steps below